beyse/rust-inheritance/README.md

 ```

 > **Note**
 > The code in here is not a lesson in good Software Design.
 I am aware that using inheritance is unjustified in this case.
-I am just trying to learn the language.
+I am not trying to do OOP inheritance in rust but I am trying to learn the language.

 ## Pre-requisites